Water Damaged Phone Repair

-Water damage can cause crucial problems with the delicate internal circuitry in your phone or other device, leaving it inoperable and your information gone for good.
+Water damage can cause significant problems with the delicate internal circuitry in your phone or another electronic device, leaving it inoperable and your information gone for good.
 Was your device dropped in the toilet accidentally or slobbered on by the dog?
 Did you jump in the pool with your phone, leave it in the rain, or accidentally throw it in the wash?
 Try the following steps to save your phone.

 Safety note: do not touch a phone that is wet and plugged into a charger!